Karl-Werner Schulte

-Karl-Werner Schulte (born 8 June 1946 in Warstein, North Rhine-Westphalia, Germany) is a German Professor of Real Estate at the IREBS International Real Estate Business School, University of Regensburg and was Founder and Academic Director of the IREBS Real Estate Academy, formerly EBS Real Estate Academy.
+Karl-Werner Schulte (born 8 June 1946 in Warstein, North Rhine-Westphalia, Germany) is a German Professor of Real Estate at the IREBS International Real Estate Business School, University of Regensburg and was the Founder and Academic Director of the IREBS Real Estate Academy, formerly the EBS Real Estate Academy.

 Life

-He studied Business Administration at the University of Muenster and graduated 1970 as "Diplom-Kaufmann" (MBA or MSc Business equivalent).
-In 1974 he was awarded a Doctoral Degree (Dr. rer.pol.) and promoted to Senior Lecturer and some years later to Reader at the University of Muenster.
-In 1986 he was appointed Professor of Investment & Finance at the EBS European Business School, located near Frankfurt.
+Schulte studied Business Administration at the University of Muenster and graduated 1970 as a "Diplom-Kaufmann" (MBA or MSc Business equivalent).
+In 1974, he was awarded a Doctoral Degree (Dr. rer.pol.) and promoted to Senior Lecturer.
+A few years later, he became a Reader at the University of Muenster.
+In 1986, he was appointed Professor of Investment & Finance at the EBS European Business School, located near Frankfurt.

-In 1990 Karl-Werner Schulte and his wife Dr. Gisela Schulte-Daxbök founded the EBS Real Estate Academy, the first institution in Germany which offered executive education for real estate practitioners.
-Schulte was academic director for about 15 years.
-In 1992 the executive part time course in Real Estate became the first course which the RICS Royal Institution of Chartered Surveyors accredited in Continental Europe.
-In 1994 he raised funds from leading real estate firms in Europe for an Endowed Chair of Real Estate which he took over.
-He established real estate as a major in the "Diplom-Kaufmann" degree course to become the first course with this specification worldwide which received RICS accreditation.
-By the appointment of further professors the Department of Real Estate was established and led by him for several years.
+In 1990 Karl-Werner Schulte and his wife Dr. Gisela Schulte-Daxbök founded the EBS Real Estate Academy, Germany's first institution to offer executive education for real estate practitioners.
+Schulte was its academic director for about 15 years.
+In 1992, the executive part time course in Real Estate became the first course which the RICS Royal Institution of Chartered Surveyors accredited in Continental Europe.

+In 1994, he raised funds from leading real estate firms in Europe for an Endowed Chair of Real Estate, which he took over.
+He established real estate as a major in the "Diplom-Kaufmann" degree course, making it the first such course with this specification worldwide, and received RICS accreditation.
+With the appointment of more professors, the Department of Real Estate was established, which he led for several years.